maxim092001/maxim092001/README.md

 ### Hi there 👋, my name is Max

-#### I am SWE and "Infrastructure Champion" at Bloomberg, Fixed Income and Derivatives.
+#### I am SWE and "Engineering Champion" at Bloomberg, Fixed Income and Derivatives.

 Sometimes I write OCaml instead of markdown/emails.